FooSoft/homemaker/README.md

 ## Configuration ##

-Configuration files for Homemaker can be authored in your choice of [TOML](https://github.com/toml-lang/toml), [YAML](http://yaml.org/) or [JSON](http://json.org/) markup languages.
+Configuration files for Homemaker can be authored in your choice of [TOML](https://github.com/toml-lang/toml), [JSON](http://json.org/), or [YAML](http://yaml.org/)  markup languages.
 Being the easiest to read out of the three, TOML will be used for the example configuration files.
 Worry not if you are unfamiliar with this format; everything you need to know about it will be shown below.

 Let's start by looking at a basic example configuration file, `example.toml`.
 Notice that Homemaker determines which markdown language processor to use based on the extension of your c:nfiguration file.
 Use `.toml/.tml` for TOML,